APSIS-ANALYSIS/PERIGEE/README.md

 - [References](#References)

 ## Install
-Please follow the following steps to compile PERIGEE.
+Please go through the following steps to install external libraries.

 1. For Sherlock@Stanford users, directly go to step 2.
 Before compiling PERIGEE, one has to install several libraries.
 A quick guide for library installation is [here](docs/install_external_libs.md) and a slightly advanced guide is [there](docs/install-advanced.md).
 After the libraries are all properly installed, proceed to step 3.